richter43/computational-intelligence/project/hanabi/README.md

 Arguments for agent of type GA
 + ga_max_playability: Set the max_playability (Default 0.6) (Higher means more likely to maximize the playability)
-+ random_discard: Set the random discard (Default: 0.5) (Higher means more likely to do a random discard)
++ random_discard: Set the random discard (Default: 0.5) (1.0 means random discard)
-+ random_hint: Set the random hint (Default: 0.5) (Higher means more likely to give a random hint)
++ random_hint: Set the random hint (Default: 0.5) (1.0 means random hint)

+## Extra comments and observations

++ It was implemented using threads in order to further simulate turns through the usage of barriers, however, this didn't help.
++ Python would point to the wrong 'self' object whenever a thread was instantiated outside of the module file (Reasons unknown).
++ After many iterations it was observed that in games with many players a player which has some idea of how to play would not affect the final result much.
++ On the other hand, a player can indeed negatively influence the game (Due to either ignorance or maliciousness) and ruin the match.
++ A ga_max_playability of between 0.6 and 0.8 was considered to be optimal.
++ random_discard seemingly had no effect on the final score.
++ random_hint.

+## Possible improvements

++ Addition of further playing rules.

++ Numbering of turns in the server-side application would greatly simplify this code.
++ Decreasing the size of fixed packets or using variable length packets (As sometimes the server's packet buffer would fill way too fast)

+## Original comments

+Exam of computational intelligence 2021 - 2022.
+It requires teaching the client to play the game of Hanabi (rules can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).

 ## Server